 A GP can provide education, information and practical tips to manage stress, anxiety and low mood and may direct the patient to self-help material including relaxation and meditation guides.
 There is a wealth of information available online and provided by voluntary organisations that is very useful.

-The patient may also benefit from a referral to therapy.
+The patient may also benefit from therapy.
 Treatment for stress can include:

 - Cognitive behavioural therapy (CBT)

 - Medication including anti-depressants may be helpful in certain cases

 A GP should offer the option of a psychiatric consultation if stress is severe or if the patient is developing depression and anxiety.
 If a GP is alerted to the possibility of alcohol and drug addiction and eating disorders alongside stress, the correct treatment can also be offered for these co-occurring conditions.

 Psychological assessments allow a GP to determine what the current problem is, what triggers the stress and what the aggravating or maintaining factors are.
 A mutual collaborative understanding of the problem can be reached to formulate an agreed treatment plan.

 Priory offers services that aim to address common mental health problems including stress, anxiety and depression.
 Priory also specialises in treatment approaches for addictions including alcohol and drug addiction and offers dedicated treatment programmes for eating disorders including psychological therapy.

 An initial appointment can be provided with a consultant psychiatrist, who can help to clarify the issues and form a diagnosis, leading to a bespoke care plan.